Fall in teen abortions but overall abortion rate steady

 Abortion rates for women 30 years and over have stayed relatively stable over the past decade, and now represent a higher proportion of the overall total.
 In 2018, 38 per cent of abortions were for women aged 30 and over, compared with 28 per cent in 2007.

-Abortion is still classified as a crime in New Zealand, but abortion law reform is now being considered.
+Abortion is still classified as a crime in New Zealand, and must be signed off by two certifying consultants.
+It is only allowed when the expectant mother faces serious physical or mental harm from having the baby.

 A central plank of any reforms is likely to be a decision on how late in her pregnancy a woman can seek an abortion by choice - expected to be at around 20 weeks' gestation.

 The Statistics NZ figures show the majority of women - 60 per cent - last year had their abortion before 10 weeks' gestation, up from 46 per cent in 2008.